albertotb/get-gfs/README.md

 In the URLs you can also see some information about the meteorological variables such us units, minimum, maximum, representation of missing values and so on.

+The output of the script is an Pandas dataframe written to an ASCII file, with a multi-index in the rows (lat, lon) and a multi-index in the columns (variables-time).
+It can be read back into Python using `pd.read_csv()`.

+## Differences between the real time server and the historical server

 Apart from the name of the variables, which is different in both servers (even though they refer to the same meteorological variable), there are also other